 Costs and Financial Aid

-Travel arrangements to and from GeoBiology 2014 are the responsibility of student participants.
+Travel arrangements to and from GeoBiology 2016 are the responsibility of student participants.
 The course begins and ends in Los Angeles, CA.

 Accident and health insurance are the responsibility of the participants, and you must provide proof of appropriate insurance coverage.
 The organizers accept no liability.